Gallbladder & Biliary Tract

 If you think this clinical trial may be relevant to your patient or to discuss further, please contact the Clinical Trial team.

-Adjuvant chemotherapy with gemcitabine and cisplatin compared to standard of care after curative intent resection of cholangiocarcinoma and muscle invasive gallbladder carcinoma.
+Efficacy and safety of adjuvant chemotherapy with gemcitabine and cisplatin compared to capecitabine after curative intent resection of cholangiocarcinoma and muscle invasive gallbladder carcinoma (ACTICCA-1)

 The primary objective of this study is to evaluate the efficacy of gemcitabine and cisplatin compared with capecitabine treatment in patients with BTC after complete resection in terms of DFS.

 Secondary objectives are safety and tolerability of the treatment as well as OS, recurrence free survival, quality of life, function of biliodigestive anastomoses, and evaluation of the quantity and quality of information patients have gained after the informed consent as well as of the involvement of patients in the decision-making process (shared decision making).

 Biliary tract cancer is an uncommon cancer, with only a few hundred new cases diagnosed in Australia each year.
 Current standard treatment is surgery followed by adjuvant chemotherapy with capecitabine. but this can only be applied when the cancer is localised and resectable.
 Cancers commonly recur after surgery.
 Therefore, therapies that can improve the survival of patients need to be investigated.